Koidra/MLx/README.md

 # MLx
-a highly scalable (yet easy to use) machine learning library.
+*A highly scalable (yet easy to use) machine learning library.*

+###Q&As
-##Why not using existing open source packages?==
+1. Why not using existing open source packages?

-Linear Learning Library based on LibLinear
+  - We may leverage some existing libraries (e.g. LibLinear or LibSVM)
+  - None of the existing libraries satifies all of our criteria

+2. So what are the differentiations of this library
+  - Well, we will cover them later, when it's mature enough.

+3. What's the OSS license of this library
+  - BSD3